Welcome to Our ChatGPT Codex Review

 The Hidden Cost Reality

 The message ranges (30-150, 300-1,500) are deliberately vague because consumption varies wildly based on task complexity.
 A simple “fix this typo” uses a fraction of what “refactor this authentication system” consumes.
-From my testing:
+The good news: GPT-5.3-Codex uses fewer tokens per task than GPT-5.2-Codex, so your credits stretch further.
+From testing:

 - Simple tasks (1-2 files, clear scope): ~1-3 messages worth